HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Complete Construction Details of All Tasks

 \subsection{Details of Human Efforts for \ours}

 We employed two professional full-time AI data annotators and invited two graduated-level volunteers to participate in the construction and evaluation of \ours.
 They collaborate to complete a series of tasks, with two main annotators participating in the full data of each task and two volunteers participating in the sampled data.
 Inconsistencies will be identified and resolved (for example, through discussion or majority voting to reach a consensus) to ensure high quality.
 The average annotation time per question is 3 minutes, totaling 10 workdays.
 Specifically, their tasks include the following four parts. \\ \\ \textbf{Human Annotation on Generated QAs}: Tasks requiring human annotations to generate questions and options include Human Counting, Action at Specified Time, and Time of Specific Action.
 The latter two tasks can streamline annotation by annotating a single dataset containing ``special short-term action \& moment of occurrence''.
 Therefore, in this step, each annotator was assigned to one annotation set.
-All other tasks were generated automatically, reducing the cost of human annotation. \\ \\ \textbf{Manual Verification and Correction}: Except for the tasks that are already reliable enough, which include: Emotion Recognition in Conversation task reconstructed from the MELD benchmark, the three tasks derived from the aforementioned human annotations, and the Audio-Visual Alignment Detection and Speech Content Matching tasks, all other tasks require manual verification to ensure quality, following the process described in Section \ref{main:Manual Verification}.
+All other tasks were generated automatically, reducing the cost of human annotation. \\ \\ \textbf{Manual Verification and Correction}: Except for the tasks that are already reliable enough, which include three tasks derived from the aforementioned human annotations, the Audio-Visual Alignment Detection and Speech Content Matching tasks, all other tasks require manual verification to ensure quality, following the process described in Section \ref{main:Manual Verification}.
 During correction, low-quality samples (e.g., person transitions in human tracking, video freezing midway) are required to be flagged for removal. \\ \\ \textbf{Cross-Verification}: After completing the above steps, we obtained 16 usable tasks for evaluation.
 To further ensure the high quality of the questions, we conducted cross-verification on 16 tasks except Emotion Recognition in Conversaton task to reduce the impact of personal biases and errors on the benchmark.
 Specifically, the tasks were cross-assigned to the two major annotators.
 For each task, the annotator in this step was ensured to be different from those responsible for the Manual Verification and Correction or Human Annotation.
 Annotators were first required to answer the multiple-choice questions.
 For disputed questions where answers were marked ``incorrect'', the new correct answer or option will be updated for this question, and these disputed questions were reassigned to another annotator for a second review.
-If errors persisted, both annotators discussed and agreed on a unified answer to serve as the final ground truth. \\ \\ \textbf{Human-Evaluation Baseline in Table \ref{table:overall}}: For each task except the Emotion Recognition in Conversation task, we define the number of correct human responses based on the cross-checking process as follows: the sum of the number of questions answered correctly by the first annotator after completing all questions and the number of questions answered correctly by the second annotator on the disputed questions after correction by the first annotator.
-The human response accuracy for the task is calculated as the ratio of the number of correct human responses to the total number of questions in the task.
+If errors persisted, both annotators discussed and agreed on a unified answer to serve as the final ground truth.